 How to Choose the Right Size Pet Travel Carrier with Wheels for Your Dog or Cat

 Choosing the right size pet travel carrier with wheels is less about fancy features and more about preventing a cramped, miserable trip for your furry co-pilot.
-I learned this the hard way when I tried to stuff my 20-pound terrier mix into a carrier meant for a hamster on a road trip to the Smokies.
+Trying to stuff a 20-pound terrier mix into a carrier sized for a small animal is a recipe for a miserable trip.

 Choosing the right size pet travel carrier with wheels is less about fancy features and more about preventing a cramped, miserable trip for your furry co-pilot.
-I learned this the hard way when I tried to stuff my 20-pound terrier mix into a carrier meant for a hamster on a road trip to the Smokies.
+Trying to stuff a 20-pound terrier mix into a carrier sized for a small animal is a recipe for a miserable trip.
 He spent the entire 4-hour drive looking like a deflated balloon, and frankly, I felt like a jerk.

 The real move is to treat this like fitting into a pair of jeans: you need to know your measurements and what actually fits comfortably, not just what looks good on the shelf.
 Source Name.
 This isn't rocket science, but it does require a tape measure and a bit of honesty about your pet's dimensions.
 Source Name.